Achuthananda/AgoraSAInterview/README.md

 Content-Type: text/html; charset=utf-8
 ```

-### Fixed Parameters
+### Parameters
 For the Assignment Purpose, Following parameters are fixed.
-RTC Token is hardcoded .
+RTC Token is automatically fecthed .
 You can use the userid and token generated from the previous section.
 ```
 appId = 25bec3a401354e54b024909003461e8d
 channelId = acmptestchannel
 user = abc
-Token = 00625bec3a401354e54b024909003asdsadas461asse8dIAA2MMrs83g7VWhQLfUG3eAKQnXtTn64M1ASyU78VUIS2sJBJDUAAAAAEACHSecBydX8YQEA6APJ1fxh
 ```

 ### Screenshots
 ![alt text](https://github.com/Achuthananda/AgoraSAInterview/blob/master/assets/img/ss.jpg)